Programs & Services

 - SSO participants are volunteer students that escort other students on campus.

 - They are trained by the University Police Department.

 - Weekend Availability Friday, Saturday, & Sunday: dusk-2 a.m.

 - They are trained in CPR, AED and reporting crimes.

 - When on duty, they carry a radio.

 - When on duty, they will be wearing a shirt or a vest that will identify them as part of the Student Safety Organization.

 SSO members assist the Police Department in performing weekly checks of the Blue Light emergency phones and any other tasks that will assist the department in providing a safe campus community.

 Volunteers are welcome.
 If interested contact:

-Sergeant John Johnson
+Lieutenant John Johnson